o-ran-sc/o-du-phy/docs/Architecture-Overview_fh.rst

 ----------------

 Figure 1 corresponds to the O-RU part of the xRAN split.
-Implementation of the RU side of the xRAN protocol is not |br|
-covered in this document.
+Implementation of the RU side of the xRAN protocol is not covered in this document.

 .. image:: images/eNB-gNB-Architecture-with-O-DU-and-RU.jpg
   :width: 600